yikeke/dbaas-docs/migrate-data-into-tidb.md

 > **Note:**
 >
-> TiDB Cloud currently only supports the following CI collations:
+> TiDB currently only supports the following CI collations:
 > - utf8_general_ci
 > - utf8mb4_general_ci
 >
-> Before migrating data from MySQL into TiDB Cloud, please confirm that the supported collations can meet your requirements.
+> Before migrating data from MySQL into TiDB, please confirm that the supported collations can meet your requirements.

 ## Step 1.
 Export data from MySQL compatible databases